DhruvShah28/QuizCart/README.md

 This design ensures that each part of the application has a clear responsibility, improving maintainability, flexibility, and testability.

+## Collaboration Details

+Our team collaborated extensively on designing the data models and populating the database.
+Following this, Himani and I divided responsibilities, each taking charge of three entities for controllers, services, interfaces, page controllers, and views.
+This structured approach enabled us to efficiently develop and integrate various components while ensuring consistency and maintainability across the project.

 ## Contact

 For any queries or suggestions, reach out to [Himani Bansal](https://github.com/Himani1609) or [Dhruv Shah](https://github.com/DhruvShah28)